 The Company has the ability to make unquoted investments up to a limit of 10% of the portfolio at the time of acquisition.
-This does not include any holdings that are subject to an IPO lock-in (see glossary beginning on page 96).
+This does not include any holdings that are subject to an IPO lock-in (see glossary beginning on page 100).
 Both the Directors and the AIFM need to ensure that an appropriate value is placed on such investments within the Company's published net asset value.
 The Committee has worked with the Portfolio Manager and the AIFM to establish clear guidelines for the valuation of unquoted investments, including the use of valuations produced by independent external valuers, where appropriate.

-Last year, the Board established a Valuation Committee which considers in detail the valuations and valuation methodologies employed in respect of the unquoted assets.
+The Board has established a Valuation Committee which considers in detail the valuations and valuation methodologies employed in respect of the unquoted assets.
 The Valuation Committee also considers whether the third party valuer has followed appropriate standards and established valuation procedures, taking into account the views of the Company's external auditor.
-The Audit Committee reviewed the minutes of the Valuation Committee meetings held after the year end and the half year end and noted the recommendations it had made to the Board.